wandb/docs/content/guides/hosting/_index.md

 The following sections provide an overview of each deployment type.

 ### W&B Multi-tenant Cloud
-W&B Multi-tenant Cloud is a fully-managed service deployed in W&B's cloud infrastructure, where you can seamlessly access the W&B products at the desired scale, with cost-efficient options for pricing, and with continuous updates for the latest features and functionalities.
+W&B Multi-tenant Cloud is a fully managed service deployed in W&B's cloud infrastructure, where you can seamlessly access the W&B products at the desired scale, with cost-efficient options for pricing, and with continuous updates for the latest features and functionalities.
 W&B recommends to use the Multi-tenant Cloud for your product trial, or to manage your production AI workflows if you do not need the security of a private deployment, self-service onboarding is important, and cost efficiency is critical.

 See [W&B Multi-tenant Cloud](./hosting-options/saas_cloud.md) for more information.

 ### W&B Dedicated Cloud
-W&B Dedicated Cloud is a single-tenant, fully-managed service deployed in W&B's cloud infrastructure.
+W&B Dedicated Cloud is a single-tenant, fully managed service deployed in W&B's cloud infrastructure.
 It is the best place to onboard W&B if your organization requires conformance to strict governance controls including data residency, have need of advanced security capabilities, and are looking to optimize their AI operating costs by not having to build & manage the required infrastructure with security, scale & performance characteristics.

 See [W&B Dedicated Cloud](./hosting-options/dedicated_cloud.md) for more information.